Asperelow/Cellular-Automata/README.md

  **unpop_criteria** - criteria for unpopulated cells to progress        (Default is 3, Conways Game of Life)

  ## Musical Game of Life
- A 2-D cellular automata the is set to the parameters of Conways Game of Life, but the ouput is a mix of sinwaves from the first 5 octaves instead of a plot showing the populated and unpoulated values.
+ A 2-D cellular automata the is set to the parameters of Conways Game of Life, but the ouput is a mix of sinwaves from the first 5 octaves instead of a plot showing the populated and unpopulated values.
 Each generation is converted to audio, passed through a hanning window, then added to a running sum of each generation.
 The hanning windows are overlapped to eliminate clipping sounds due to the Gibbs effect.
 ### Adjustable Parameters
  **iterations** - the number of iterations to go through                (Default is 500)